ResearchObject/ro-crate/docs/pages/resources/profiles.md

 ## ARC CWL RO-Crate Profile

-A [ARC CWL RO-Crate profile](https://github.com/nfdi4plants/arc-cwl-ro-crate-profile) extends the existing Worflow Run Crate in an ARC-specific context.
+The [ARC CWL RO-Crate profile](https://github.com/nfdi4plants/arc-cwl-ro-crate-profile) extends the existing [Workflow Run Crate profile](https://w3id.org/ro/wfrun/workflow/) in an ARC-specific context.
 It uses the same process graph types (`LabProtocol`,`LabProcess`) as the ISA profile to further annotate parameters of workflows (equivalent to protocols in ISA) and runs (equivalent to processes in ISA).

 ## Electronic Lab Notebook (ELN)